-UPDATED (May 2018): It’s been a while since I wrote this post!
-Check out my more recent post, “Where to find knit fabrics” if you’re looking for great knits!
+UPDATED (October 2018): It’s been a while since I wrote this post!
+Check out my more recent post, “Rae’s Quick Guide to Knit Fabric” if you’re looking for great knits!

 I’ve had more than a few people ask me for resources when it comes to shopping for knits, so I wanted to share a few of my absolute favorite knit fabrics of all time and a few places where you can find them.
 I’m also adding this post to the “KNITS: Stretch Yourself” series, which is a set of posts that contains tips and tricks for knit sewing and such.